Nalon/chainlink-evm/contracts/README.md

 If your compilation reports unresolved imports from dependencies, add the corresponding additional remappings to `remappings.txt` (the format is `<prefix>=<resolved-path>/`).

-See the [Foundry starter kit](https://github.com/smartcontractkit/foundry-starter-kit) for working examples.

 ### Step 4: Usage

 ```solidity
 import {IVerifier} from '@chainlink/contracts/src/v0.8/llo-feeds/v0.5.0/interfaces/IVerifier.sol';
 ```

+See the [Foundry starter kit](https://github.com/smartcontractkit/foundry-starter-kit) for working examples.

 </details>

 <details id="hardhat-3">
 <summary>Hardhat 3</summary>

+Hardhat 3 supports `remappings.txt` files in your project, as well as in git submodules and npm dependencies.
+Each `remappings.txt` file applies to the directory where it's located and all its subdirectories, similar to how .gitignore works.
+Hardhat 3 will utilize the `remappings.txt` file located within the root directory of the Chainlink contracts package.

 ### Step 1: Install the package